 The best understanding of a student’s academic achievement comes from looking at multiple pieces of evidence (including FSA scores) collected over time.
 Developmental Scale Scores were introduced in 2002 to track student progress over time and across grade levels to indicate student “growth,” or “learning gains.”
 For this reason, they are the scores students and parents receive on their FSA Reading and FSA Mathematics Student and Parent Reports.
 By using FSA Developmental Scale Scores, parents can monitor their student’s academic progress from one grade to the next.
 By comparing a student’s scores in the same FSA subject for two or more years with the associated mean scores (or with the various Achievement Levels) for those years, it is possible to identify whether a student’s performance improved, declined, or remained consistent.

 Useful Links and Resources

 The District Title One office has now developed the Parent Involvement webpage on the PCSB website.
 Please go to the web address to find helpful resources for parents!

 District Title I Parent Involvement Plan

-- District Parent & Family Engagement Plan a plan that helps parents have more information about parent involvement on the district level.
+- District Parent & Family Engagement Plan (Spanish) a plan that helps parents have more information about parent involvement on the district level.

 - District Title I Parent Involvement Plan Summary a summary of the Parent Involvement Plan—shorter version of the more detailed plan.